cihangll/ConsumingWebApi/README.md

 #### Authorization

-*ClientBase* include `CreateHttpRequestMessageAsync()` method for authorization.This method add authorization with token and token type to the header.
+*ClientBase* include `CreateHttpRequestMessageAsync()` method for authorization.If Token value isn't null or not empty, this method automatically add authorization with token and token type to the header.

 ```csharp
 protected Task<HttpRequestMessage> CreateHttpRequestMessageAsync()